open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 The following packages are not used directly by OpenSesame, but may come in handy while developing your experiments, and are included with the official Windows distribution of OpenSesame.

-- [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/) is alternative library for sound recording and playback.
+- [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/) is an alternative library for sound recording and playback.
 - [Matplotlib](http://matplotlib.org/) is a library for plotting graphs.
 - [Scipy](http://www.scipy.org/) is a set of miscellaneous scientific routines.
 - [pyCairo](http://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo) is a library for vector graphics.